 John, a GST registered person holds a simplified tax invoice (without recipient's name and address) from a hypermarket for goods purchased for his business.
-The GST amount is RM25.00 (assuming input tax claimable is RM20.00 with such invoice).
+The GST amount is RM35.00 (input tax claimable is RM30.00 with such invoice).
 What will happen to that original tax invoice when a request is made by him for a tax invoice with his name and address for the purpose of claiming full input tax credit?

-In this case, the hypermarket must take back the original tax invoice, invalidate it and keep records of the cancelled tax invoice before replacing with another tax invoice.
+In this case, the hypermarket must take back the original tax invoice, invalidate it and keep records of the cancelled tax invoice before replacing with another tax invoice stating the original tax invoice date.